-Susan Colbourn focuses on modern international history, particularly transatlantic relations, the Cold War, and nuclear history.
-Her current project, Defining Détente, examines transatlantic debates regarding the decline of detente in the late 1970s and early 1980s, considering the intersections between East-West and West-West relations and the impact of public opinion and social activism.
-Susan is also interested in methodological questions about how declassification and digitization efforts can be used in the study and teaching of international, transnational, and global histories.
+Susan Colbourn focuses on contemporary international history, particularly transatlantic relations, the Cold War, and nuclear history.
+Her current project, entitled Euromissiles: A Transatlantic History, examines the rise and fall of the intermediate-range nuclear force arms race and its impact on the Atlantic Alliance, considering the intersections between East-West and West-West relations and the impact of public opinion and social activism.
+She is also interested in methodological questions about how declassification and digitization efforts can be used in the study and teaching of international, transnational, and global histories.

 "Why International Histories Need More Canadian Sources."
 Sources and Methods (Mar.
 2017).